emanoel-bruno/Tips-Git/merge.md

     git merge <target branch> <origin branch> --no-ff

+## Details

-## If you find a conflict solve it and commit again
+- If you find a conflict solve it and commit again

 ## [< Back](README.md)